 A month after treatment finished the response rate was 45.2% in the active group versus 17.8% in the sham group.
 Around a third of both the treated group and the untreated group complained of headaches, but only 2 dropped out over the trial due to pain.

 Lior Carmi said, “Researchers have tested TMS for OCD in the past, but this is the first time we have stimulated this region of the brain and done so while we tailored exposures to each patient.
-In addition, we have done so using a standardized protocol in a multi-center randomized trial (at 11 cites in U.S, Canada and Israel).
+In addition, we have done so using a standardized protocol in a multi-center randomized trial (at 11 cities in the U.S, Canada and Israel).
 This means that we have achieved these positive results although the variety of patients and variety of clinicians who rated the response.
 Where the existing treatment works for OCD, it can work well; our method is primarily aimed at those who do not respond to conventional treatment”.

 Commenting, Professor Jose M Menchon (Bellvitge University Hospital, University of Barcelona, Barcelona, Spain) said: